 At Sutton Coldfield Grammar School for Girls, we are committed to offering an inclusive curriculum to ensure the best possible outcomes for all of our students whatever their needs or abilities.
 Our primary focus is to enable all students to participate in a range of activities which promote intellectual, personal, social and physical development and well-being.
 This requires the delivery of a curriculum and extracurricular activities which address equality of opportunity and are differentiated to reflect individual students’ needs and abilities.

 Birmingham Local Offer includes information about the wide range of services that are available to support all areas of a child’s life (0-25 years) especially those with a Special Educational Need or Disability (SEND).
 This includes support with education, physical and mental health, social care, leisure activities and moving towards independence and adulthood: www.localofferbirmingham.co.uk

-If you are looking for the SEND policy or Information Report (including the COVID-19 SEN addendum), please go the Policies page here.
+If you are looking for the SEND policy or Information Report, please go the Policies page here.

 Cognition and Learning

 Strategies and activities to support reading, writing and vocabulary:

 Webinars - Free and Paid - Shop - British Dyslexia Association (bdadyslexia.org.uk)